What's so good about soil blocking, anyway?

 micro soil blockers seedling tray kale and cabbage purple green

-A tray of 3/4" micro soil blocker seedlings.
+A tray of 3/4" micro soil block seedlings.

-Purple and green kale and cabbage here are 14 days from seed and grown indoors under LED.
+Purple and green kale and cabbage here are 14 days from seed and grown indoors under LED lights.

 These are now ready to be transplanted up into 2" soil blocks for another 2 weeks.